 What Is vertigo symptoms and why Is It so common?
-In our Los Angeles Upper Cervical Chiropractic Clinic vertigo is the most common condition we see.
+In our Los Angeles, Upper Cervical Chiropractic Clinic vertigo is the most common condition we see.
 How common is vertigo?
-Based on nationwide statistics there are currently 450,000 people suffering with chronic vertigo in the greater Los Angeles basin.
+Based on nationwide statistics there are currently 450,000 people suffering from chronic vertigo in the greater Los Angeles basin.
 That number is staggering.

 Imagine being fearful of driving, going to a job interview, planning a dinner with a friend and other simple tasks now become major ordeals.
-Suffering with chronic vertigo symptoms can completely disrupt ones life.
-Unfortunately, to compound a vertigo sufferers already difficult circumstance, traditional care for vertigo patients is prescription medication that only treats the symptom or worse the patient goes from doctor to doctor, spends thousands of dollars, and often is told that their condition is psychosomatic.
+Suffering from chronic vertigo symptoms can completely disrupt one's life.
+Unfortunately, to compound vertigo sufferers already difficult circumstances, traditional care for vertigo patients is a prescription medication that only treats the symptom or worse the patient goes from doctor to doctor, spends thousands of dollars, and often is told that their condition is psychosomatic.

 Can you imagine having your entire life become disrupted and then be told that it’s all in your head?
 Unfortunately it’s a common experience.